-The second aspect is the motivation of IDF commanders and soldiers for fighting in Lebanon, in light of Hezbollah's actions, the many dead and wounded, and the fact that the fighting is in public controversy.
-Among other things, Hezbollah was interested in the mental state of IDF fighters and the phenomenon of suicides, in the way in which IDF soldiers relate to the ongoing fighting, as well as in manifestations of protest and fear.
+The second aspect considered by Hezbollah is the motivation of IDF commanders and soldiers for fighting in Lebanon in light of Hezbollah's actions, the number of casualties, and the fact that the fighting remained controversial among the Israeli public.
+Among other things, Hezbollah was interested in the mental state of IDF fighters and the phenomenon of suicides related to the ongoing fighting, as well as manifestations of protest and fear.

 The third aspect is the resilience of the SLA and its relations with Israel and the IDF.
-Being the Israeli local proxy in Southern Lebanon, Hizballah was examining SLA mood and willingness for fighting, Information of loyalty of SLA members to Israel and the level of trust between the parties.
-Hizballah also trace Israel efforts to empower SLA’s capabilities and improve its soldier’s professionality, Israel's economic investment in what he called ‘mercenaries’ and ‘collaborators’, referring to the SLA and Israel treatment of SLA’s crisis as happened after successful Hezbollah attacks that caused many casualties.
+As the SLA was the Israeli local proxy in Southern Lebanon, Hizballah was interested in assessing the SLA’s mood and willingness to fight, gaining information about the loyalty of SLA members to Israel, and the level of trust between the parties.
+Hizballah also monitored Israeli efforts to increase the SLA’s capabilities and improve its soldier’s professionalism, Israel's economic investment in what Hezbollah considered ‘mercenaries’ and ‘collaborators’, and Israeli reaction to the SLA after successful Hezbollah attacks that caused many casualties.

-For examining those aspects, Hizballah Hezbollah gathered a lot of information from the open media, mainly the Israeli but also from the Arab and international media.
-He closely followed the statements of politicians, interviews with IDF commanders and soldiers and even academic and professional reports.
-Special attention was paid in monitoring responses to successful Hezbollah operations, to examine their impact.
+As part of these efforts, Hezbollah gathered much information from the media, mainly Israeli sources but also from Arab and international media.
+The organization closely followed the statements of politicians, interviews with IDF commanders and soldiers, and even academic and professional reports.
+They paid special attention to responses to successful Hezbollah operations to examine their impact.
 This information was constantly collected and analyzed by Hizballah and played a significant role in the way Hezbollah analyzed the struggle in real time.

 This research is based on various sources, most of them in Arabic and some in Hebrew and English.
-This includes mainly Hizballah’s publications from the 1990’s such as the book series “Ṣafaḥat ʻizz fi kitab al-ummah” published by Hizballah in real-time alongside interviews and speeches of Hizballah’s officials.
-Secondary literature and journalistic sources will be used both to provide necessary background and to present an even more complete picture of the topic.
+This includes Hizballah’s publications from the 1990s, such as the book series “Ṣafaḥat ʻizz fi kitab al-ummah” published during the conflict, as well as interviews with and speeches by Hizballah officials.
+Secondary literature and journalistic sources provide necessary background and present an even more complete picture of the topic.
 The proposed research makes a significant contribution to understanding Hizballah and the history of its struggle against Israel.
-Furthermore, this research will make a unique contribution by exploring how a nonstate actor formulates his conception regarding the soft characteristics of its state enemy.
+Furthermore, this research will make a unique contribution by exploring how a non-state actor formulates conceptions of the soft characteristics of its state enemy.